 The course will emphasize action research by teachers.
 It is grounded in the social analysis and context of action research with a qualitative emphasis.
 Upon completion of the course, the graduate student has selected a research question relevant to a K-12 classroom teaching assignment, reviewed literature about the question, and designed a project or thesis that includes a plan to evaluate the effectiveness of the educational innovation related to the research question.
 This course is restricted to students in the Master of Education-Curriculum and Instruction program.
 Students must complete EDU-603 Research Methods the semester before you register for EDU-604.
-The courses cannot be completed during the same semester unless both EDU-603 and EDU-604 are offered as a 6-hour block.

-EDU 605: Self-Care for Educators to Thrive in the Classroom (3 Credits) - previously EDU 699
+EDU 605: Self-Care for Educators to Thrive in the Classroom (3 Credits)